Holistic Health Minor

 Jennifer Aarons, EdD.
 NOVA Southeastern University, MHA University of Nevada, Las Vegas; resort management, spa management, wellness tourism, holistic therapies & tourism

 James Mac Avery, Ph.D.
 University of Kentucky, Associate Professor of Political Science: American public opinion, political behavior, representation, race and ethnicity.

 Elizabeth G. Calamidas (1986),Professor of Public Health; Ph.D., Temple University; M.S., B.S., The Pennsylvania State University: community and public health, health education, health behavior, human sexuality, women and health, aging and health.

-social work practice, HIV/AIDS clinical trial research, gerontology and spirituality.
+clinical/health social work practice, HIV/AIDS clinical trials research, psychopathology

 Tara Crowell (2000), Associate Professor of Public Health; Ph.D., University of Oklahoma; M.A., B.A., West Virginia University; health communication, social marketing, quantitative research methods.

 Emari DiGiorgio (2007), Professor of Writing, GENS Faculty Advisor of the Writing Living Learning Community, FRST Writing Coordinator; MFA, New York University; B.A., The Richard Stockton College of New Jersey; yoga and mindfulness practices.